 The Fraunhofer Institute has developed a process for continuous inactivation of pathogen used in the manufacture of vaccines through radiation with low-energy electron beams and plasma without damaging the external form of the viruses, bacteria or parasites

-An interdisciplinary team from the Fraunhofer Society (IPA) has developed a new procedure to quickly and completely destroy the pathogens used in the manufacture of vaccines, without damaging the external form of the viruses, bacteria or parasites.
+An interdisciplinary team from the Fraunhofer Institute (IPA) has developed a new procedure to quickly and completely destroy the pathogens used in the manufacture of vaccines, without damaging the external form of the viruses, bacteria or parasites.

 The inactivated vaccine that is created is not a threat to the body.
 Instead, it causes the immune system to produce antibodies, which protect the body against an outbreak of the disease.